Historical Touring Route

-Collect your Rutherglen Heritage Walk booklet from the Rutherglen Wine Experience & Visitor Information Centre for just one dollar and start your journey today!
+Collect your Rutherglen Heritage Walk booklet from the Rutherglen Wine Experience & Visitor Information Centre for just $2 and start your journey today!

 Housed in Rutherglen's original c1872 school building the Common School Museum houses a fascinating collection of historical artefacts from Rutherglen and surrounds.
 Farming implements, wine paraphernalia, mining equipment, early photographs and a perfectly re-created period schoolroom are just a few of the highlights.